MayankSharma001/Automation-Bash/User-Account-Creation/README.md

  • Group Membership:– Each user should be added to the wheel group to grant them administrative privileges.

  • Password Expiration Notification:– Implement a mechanism to notify users of their password expiration

+ ### Explanation of the script

+1. Checks if the script is run as the root user.
+2. Loops through numbers 1 to 100 to create usernames.
+3. For each user:
+   - Creates a user account with a home directory (/home/mycompusrX).
+   - Sets the user's password to be the same as their username.
+   - Sets the password to expire every 30 days.
+   - Adds the user to the wheel group for administrative privileges.
+   - Sets the home directory permissions to 700 (only accessible by the user).
+   - Prints a confirmation message after creating each user.
+   - Notifies that users will receive password expiration warnings.

+### TO RUN THE SCRIPT

+Make the Script Executable:
+  - chmod +x create_users.sh

+Run the Script:
+  - sudo ./create_users.sh